motopress/mphb-styles/readme.txt

     \[mphb_availability_search class="is-style-horizontal-form"\]
 6. If you use Gutenberg blocks, add a Hotel Booking block to the page, then go to the right-hand block settings panel > Advanced > paste the class.
 Use spaces to add several classes.

+### How to work with templates

+You can also create custom templates for the accommodation type pages, which will allow you to change the default look of the individual accommodation listings.
+For example, you can change the order of the accommodation details, turn an image gallery into a slider, choose which extra attributes to show, and do even more tweaks via a user-friendly interface.

+1. To add a new template, go to Accommodation > Templates > Add New > Give it a name.
+2. Click on every block to see its customization panel from the right and make the needed edits.
+You can optionally change the order of the blocks or even delete unneeded ones.
+3. Once you customized and saved your template, go to Accommodation types > sel ect the one you want to apply a new look to > choose the needed one fr om the Template selector > save the changes.

 If you are looking for a WordPress hotel template powered by Hotel Booking with the perfectly adjusted styling and custom design, check out our library of the [rental property WordPress themes](https://motopress.com/products/category/hotel-rental-wordpress-themes/).

 == Installation ==